Mythological Monster Mashup

 - To manage student questions, you may want to use the board or a large sheet of paper to have students sign up for help.
 This may help to prevent interruptions as you work with other groups.

-- As students build, work with each group to show them how to use the CREATE Lab Visual Programmer.
+- As students build, work with each group to show them how to use Snap!, MakeCode, or BirdBlox.
 Use your sample robot to demonstrate how to use lights, motors, and sensors.
 With a larger class, whole group instruction may be more appropriate for this step.

-- Encourage students to test each component with the Visual Programmer as they add it to their robot.
+- Encourage students to write a short test program for each component as they add it to their robot.

 - When students complete their projects, provide an opportunity (such as an open house) for them to share their work with the school community.